tphyahoo/nixos-test-repo/README.md

 ## electrs

 the original Mempool's README defines a `Electrum Server (romanz/electrs)` as a dependency, but the production example is using `Blockstream/electrs`, which is the fork of the former.
 There are differences with arguments support between them.
 We are using `Electrum Server (romanz/electrs)` and there is a NixOS overlay for it: https://github.com/dambaev/electrs-overlay

+## Hardware configuration

+Production how to defines a hardware configuration of the node, which may be considered as an example instead of mandatory.

+## Tor

+we are not using `tor` at the moment

+## Bitcoin core

+We are not using options:
+- dbcache=3700: because, this affects amount of RAM cache, so this value is expected to be fine-tuned on a node with fixed resources
+- maxconnections=1337: because at the moment we are only use outbound connections, which are limited to 11.
+Affects RAM footprint as well.

+## Elements

+We don't use Elements Core at the moment

+## Mempool configs

+- `"MINED_BLOCKS_CACHE": 144` - we don't use such option, because there is no such option in https://github.com/mempool/mempool/blob/master/backend/src/config.ts, as it was removed in Oct 2020;
+- `"SPAWN_CLUSTER_PROCS": 0` - as  this value is the default value;